EAlmazanG/e2e-shop-pipedash/README.md

 ![Snowflake example](img/snowflake_example.png)

 ### Data Orchestration
 Airflow orchestrates the complete ETL process.
 The Airflow DAG (`pipeline_dag.py`) controls the ingestion with lambda, transformation with Glue and the connections with the data warehouse in Snowflake.
 In the last step, calculates the additional etls.

-For Airflow installetion, check: https://github.com/apache/airflow
+For Airflow installation check: https://github.com/apache/airflow

 > **‼️👀🚨 IMPORTANT 🚨👀‼️**: Be sure that you have install AWS and Snowflake dependencies.